kxcrl/ravensaga/docs/terminology.md

 They may then experience Corruption within their own body by attempting to control it.

 Throughout your adventure, you will lose **HP** and gain temporary **Corruption**.
 Both recover at the rate of 1 point per hour (every 6 turns).
 Any points of Corruption beyond your character's Corruption Threshold instantly become permanent.
-These points are never reduced.
+These points are never reduced unless by exceptional means.
 Many other things may cause damage directly to your Attributes.
 These heal at 1 point per day.

+Some abilities and effects have an **Ongoing Cost** in order to keep them active beyond a single turn.
+If it is HP, then the character's maximum HP is reduced by that amount.
+If it is an Attribute, then that attribute is reduced by that amount.
+If it is Corruption, then the character's Temporary Corruption cannot be reduced below that amount.
+This continues as long as the effect is active.
+Once the ability is stopped by the character or otherwise ends, anything missing recovers at the normal rate.

 Drinking multiple elixirs causes **Side Effects**.
 See **table** for more information.